samaea/virtual-assistant-workshop/README.md

      your bot over speech.
        ```

    1.  **Leave the Virtual Machine by minimizing the window and go back to your desktop**.
-Open a new web browser window, **Download** the DL Speech Client by using this link: https://github.com/samaea/virtual-assistant-workshop/raw/master/downloads/DLSpeechClient.zip.
+Open a new web browser window, **Download & Save to your local desktop** the DL Speech Client by using this link: https://github.com/samaea/virtual-assistant-workshop/raw/master/downloads/DLSpeechClient.zip.

-       - Note for future reference: You can find the source code for DL Speech Client at https://github.com/Azure-Samples/Cognitive-Services-Direct-Line-Speech-Client
+       - Note for future reference: You can find the source code for DL Speech Client [here](https://github.com/Azure-Samples/Cognitive-Services-Direct-Line-Speech-Client).
+This link can be used for your customers and includes all updates made to the Client.

    1. Upon successful download of the file, **open the File Explorer** and **click on the "Downloads" folder** to find the just downloaded zip file. **Right click on the DLSpeechClient.zip file** and **from the dropdown menu, select Extract All**.